 In the portal, any user and all administrators can review their virtual fax records.
 The only drawback is not being able to save outbound faxes, but if you are sending it yourself, you can simply save a copy before sending.

-Ooma Office offers two subscription tiers:
+Ooma Office offers three subscription tiers:

 - Ooma Office: $19.95/mo per user